All truck drivers are required to install ELD devices in their trucks (source).

 Despite being such a huge company, the product itself is simple and easy to use.
 The menus are straightforward, the touch screen is easier to handle as compared to all other brands.
 The tablet has an all-time low failure rate.

 Display.4 offers standard features along with a messaging function as well.
-But that isn’t the advance feature we’re talking about.
+However, the devices features many advanced features.

 ELDs Do NOT Invade Your Privacy